leandroslc/nocturne-auth-server/README.md

 ### Using VSCode Dev Container
 If you want to quick setup a development environment, there is a dev container available for VSCode.
 For more details on how to install and open a dev container, [read the introductory tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).

+### Self-signed certificates
+Https connection is required to make all the authorization process work.
+Make sure you have trusted .NET development certificates by following [this overview](https://learn.microsoft.com/pt-br/dotnet/core/additional-tools/self-signed-certificates-guide).

 ## :computer: Development guides
 Some guides for development.